elv-Jason/set_studio_metadata/README.md

 ```

 ## Command

 ```
 python studio_set_metadata.py
 ```

-Copy the output metadata from `media.json` and paste it on the Media Catalog or use MetaSet utility to set metadata
+Copy the output metadata from media.json and paste it into the Media Catalog, or use the MetaSet utility to set the metadata.

 ## Process
 * Extract and store titles of all content IDs in `title.json`